nmc-probe/utils/rest_api/README.md

 ## Endpoint: `/lun/api/v1.0/clone`

+Create and delete ZFS clones and share / unshare those clones as iSCSI targets.

 ### Method: POST

 Creates an iSCSI target by creating a clone of a ZFS snapshot, then shares it over iSCSI.
 It is assumed that the source snapshot is a snapshot of a volume.